NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 Of course, we could instead count on the magnitude of new years making the concerns of old users unimportant, but I think the plan here has little downsides; we can instead make everyone happy with only a small delay.
 If that is true, why not do that instead!
-A plan to stabilize F
+That is what this plan is trying to be.

 # Unresolved questions
 [unresolved]: #unresolved-questions